Brad Goldberg: Early and personal life

-High school
+Amateur career

-Goldberg attended Beachwood High School in Beachwood, Ohio, outside of Cleveland, graduating in 2008.
+Goldberg attended Beachwood High School in Beachwood, Ohio, a suburb of Cleveland, graduating in 2008.
 Playing baseball for the school, he was 5–1 with a school record 64 strikeouts as a junior, and 9–2 with a 1.64 earned run average and 102 strikeouts as a senior; that season he also batted .450 with 35 RBIs.

 He was 2008 First Team All-Ohio, was All-Chagrin Valley Conference all four years, and as a senior Goldberg was the 2008 Most Valuable Player of the Chagrin Valley Conference.
 He was also a 2008 preseason All-American by Baseball America and Under Armour, a two-time All-Sun Press Southeast Pitcher, and a Cleveland Plain Dealer Player of the Week in 2006.
 He was named to the Beachwood Hall of Fame.
 Steve Baraona, who coached Goldberg at Beachwood High School, believes Goldberg is the first Beachwood player to be picked in the MLB draft.
 His catcher had a major impact on his high school career, Tyler Margolin.
 Margolin caught a no hitter for Goldberg in 2006.

-College

-Goldberg was recruited by and enrolled at Coastal Carolina University in Conway, South Carolina, to play college baseball for the Coastal Carolina Chanticleers, and initially majored in Sports Management.
+Goldberg enrolled at Coastal Carolina University in Conway, South Carolina, to play college baseball for the Coastal Carolina Chanticleers, and initially majored in Sports Management.
 He played for Coastal Carolina in 2009 and 2010, making 18 appearances (17 in relief) in those two seasons.
 In the summer of 2009 he played college summer baseball for the North Coast Knights, was ranked the No. 6 prospect in the Prospect League, and was named to the league's All Star team.

-He then transferred to Ohio State University, to play for the Ohio State Buckeyes, switching his major to Sociology.
+Goldberg transferred to Ohio State University, to play for Ohio State Buckeyes, switching his major to Sociology.
 Goldberg sat out the 2011 season in accordance with transfer "redshirt" rules, but also missed the 2012 season because most of his credits did not transfer, rendering him academically ineligible.

 Goldberg pitched for the Buckeyes as a starter in 2013, and was 6–1 with a 2.99 earned run average in 15 starts.
 He was an All-Big Ten third-team selection, and was twice named Big Ten Pitcher of the Week.
 In college, he threw his fastball in the mid-90s, relied heavily on a sinking fastball, had a very good slider in the 82-84 mph range, and threw a 76-78 mph curveball.